tamalchowdhury/tamalwebsite/tamalweb/blog/2021/11-19-g-analytics/index.md

 If you have come to the end of this post and it helped you with setting up Google Analytics with your React app, then please let me know by tweeting about it.

-I learned How to Add the New Google Analytics 4 in Reactjs AppCLICK TO TWEET It tells me that I have done a good job and will inspire me to share more cool stuff in the future.
+It tells me that I have done a good job and will inspire me to share more cool stuff in the future.

 ## Key Takaways:

 - Add Google Analytics tag simply by pasting into the head section of index.html page.
-- The react-ga npm package still doesn’t work with the new G-XXXXX tags.
+- The react-ga npm package still doesn’t work with the new `G-XXXXX` tags.
 - Use gtag npm package to track custom events.
 - To persist the custom event parameters, you have to instruct GA.